ds4pf/correlation-in-python/README.md

 # correlation-in-python
-shows how to create a correlation matrix and correlation heatmap in python
+This code shows how to create a correlation matrix and correlation heatmap in python

 There are three notebooks:
 1. correlation-in-python.ipynb